CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- pointer: The Pointer to evaluate if can be in the scope.
+- pointer: Pointer to be evaluated if can be in the scope.

 ## <a name="Carbon-HTTP" />Module Carbon/HTTP